deadlyvipers/dojo_rules/introduction.md

 Hello!
-I am here to teach people about GitHub.
+I am here to learn about GitHub.

+My favorite codeschool path is Javascript